-The regulations also provide for Minimum Corporate Income Tax (MCIT) of one per cent on modified gross income for 2022 and 2021, respectively.
+The regulations also provide for Minimum Corporate Income Tax (MCIT) of 1.50 per cent and one per cent on modified gross income for 2023 and 2022, respectively.
 Any excess of the MCIT over the RCIT is deferred and can be used as a tax credit against future income tax liability for the next three years.
 In addition, the NOLCO is allowed as deduction from taxable income in the next three years from the year of inception.

-MCIT computed at one per cent of gross profit amounted to P2,412,665 and P2,244,041 in 2022 and 2021, respectively.
+MCIT computed at 1.50 per cent and one per cent of gross profit amounted to P3,890,284 and P2,412,665 in 2023 and 2022, respectively.